bcatarino/panoptes-scala-play/README.md

 }
 ```

-Why would you do that?
-Dunno, but you can!!!!
+Why would you want to do that?
+Dunno, but you can!!!

 ## What's next?

 * Permission based rules.
-* Code samples.
+* More code samples.
-* Any requests from you guys.
+* Opened to hear requests from you.